robocorp/example-orders-distribution/README.md

 ![Process diagram](devdata/example-orders-distribution.jpg)

 ### Tasks

 1. `Read And Split Orders`: Splits a list of orders from **robotsparebin-orders** input Work Item into individual output ones.
 2. `Compute Number Of Parts`: Computes a total for every requested part type: heads, bodies and legs.
 Then creates an output Work Item with the total.
-3. `Order The Parts In Bulk`: Logs the total number of parts we have to order for each type.
+3. `Order The Parts In Bulk`: Generates an invoice with the total number of body parts we have to order.

 ### Notes